Pepperi-Addons/client-actions-docs/actions/hud.md

 ```

 ## Usage
-We can show an HUD from the CPI Node like one of the following example.
+We can show a HUD from the CPI Node like one of the following example.

 ```typescript